Operation Logic Bomb

-Operation Logic Bomb: The Ultimate Search & Destroy, known in Japan as Ikari no Yōsai (怒りの要塞, "The Fortress of Fury") is a 1993 overhead action video game developed and published by Jaleco for the Super NES/Famicom.
-It was first released in Japan on April 23, 1993, and later in North America in September 1993.
+Operation Logic Bomb: The Ultimate Search & Destroy, known in Japan as Ikari no Yōsai (怒りの要塞, "The Fortress of Fury") is a 1993 action video game developed and published by Jaleco for the Super NES/Famicom.
+It was released in Japan on April 23, 1993, and in North America in September 1993.
 It is the second sequel to the Game Boy game Fortified Zone, following the Japan-only Game Boy sequel Ikari no Yōsai 2.
 Although the Japanese version shares the same title as the original Game Boy game, it is not a remake.
 It was later re-released as BS Ikari no Yōsai on the Satellaview system.
-Operation Logic Bomb was added to the Nintendo Switch Online subscription service in May 2020.
+Operation Logic Bomb was added to the Nintendo Classics service in May 2020.

 Plot

 A group of people have joint ambitions to establish an unprecedented scientific theory.
 They called it the "crystalline substance transfer theory in dimensional physics."
 This helped to accomplish the rapid progress in recent years.
 The fear of leaks of confidential material is a huge expense that the leaders could not possibly afford.
 As a result, all the research was done on expansive grounds in a nationally sponsored facility that was built behind the rocks.

 However, because the near future also demands practical research, the people lost contact with the scientists working at the facility.
 Defense forces are immediately dispatched to an elite survey of troops.
 A sky reconnaissance plane was shot down last; forcing the area to go into a state of emergency.